segmentio/segment-docs/src/unify/profiles-sync/tables.md

 These materialized tables provide a snapshot of your Segment profiles, batch updated according to your sync schedule.

-### Switching to Materialized Profile Sync
+### Switching to materialized Profile Sync

-If you are currently not using materialized views for Profile Sync and would like to switch, follow these steps:
+If you're not using materialized views for Profile Sync and would like to switch, follow these steps:

-1. **Enable Materialized Views via Selective Sync**
+1. Enable Materialized Views through Selective Sync:
    - Navigate to **Unify** on the sidebar and select **Profiles Sync**.
    - Ensure you are viewing the **Engage space** you would like to enable materialized views for.
    - Go to **Settings** → **Selective Sync** and enable the following tables: